ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 to report AHN.
 Therefore, it is desirable to have a mechanism for an endpoint to stop including raw address in packet header to reduce packet header length.

-As it turns out, the handshake sub-protocol is the perfect mechanism for that.
+As it turns out, the handshake subprotocol is the perfect mechanism for that.

-In handshake sub-protocol, an endpoint will send a HANDSHAKE packet upon receiving 1st REQ packet from a peer.
+In handshake subprotocol, an endpoint will send a HANDSHAKE packet upon receiving 1st REQ packet from a peer.
 At that point, the peer's raw address must have been inserted to its address book.

 If an endpoint received a HANDSHAKE packet from a peer, the peer must know the endpoint's address, therefore